 When hiring a new recruiter onto your team, you’ll spend a lot of time outlining the role, creating the advert and interviewing all the potential candidates.
 But how much time do you spend on planning their induction?
 Inductions can really make or break a recruiter's experience, so it's in everyone's interest to get it right!

 New recruits are quick to make judgments about whether they like a company or not even within the first few days, and if it’s not looking good – they’re off!

-And if you work out the cost and effort you put in to recruiting them, getting them set-up, training them in your processes, paying them 2/3 months’ salary before they decide to leave... it’s clear that planning a good introduction to your company matters more than you probably like to admit.
+And if you work out the cost and effort you put in to recruiting them, getting them set-up, handling their recruitment training, paying them 2/3 months’ salary before they decide to leave... it’s clear that planning a good introduction to your company matters more than you probably like to admit.

 Research has shown that a new recruit takes up to 28 weeks to get up to speed and can cost you as much as £25,000 to on-board!

 So what can you do to reduce the length of time it takes to train a recruiter in your processes whilst still ensuring they have a positive experience and receive the level of training they need?

 Here’s a quick insight to my fast-track training plan for new hires:

 As soon as your job offer is accepted...

 Once the recruiter has accepted your offer, you can start getting the ball rolling straight away (they’ll appreciate this as much you do).
 Think about sending your new start something that helps them get excited about starting at your company, get to know your culture, your team members and company values – a recruitment brand video, for example.
 This will help them get better acquainted with your company story, so they feel ready to hit the ground running!